mthelm85/d3-vue-components/readme.md

 d3-vue-components is a Vue.js plugin that will allow you to easily add d3-based visualizations to your Vue.js app.

 This is a project that I'm slowly working on as I have time, so this package is very incomplete.
-Right now it only supports two visualizations (circle pack and sankey) and all units are displayed in U.S. dollars.
+Right now it only supports two visualizations, Circle Pack and Sankey.
 Feel free to submit pull requests to help out!

 ## Installation